Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-09-30-errorpagehandler.md

 * `not-found.behavior = redirect-to-login || respond-with-404` Defines the default behavior for 404'ing requests.
 Defaults to `respond-with-404`.
 (Since v1.9.4)

 * `not-found.exclusion-path-patterns = [ /content/foo/.* ]` Defines a list of path patterns (Regex) should respond using the opposite method to `not-found-behavior`.
-Exmaple.
+Example.
 If `not-found-behavior=respond-with-404`, anonymous requests sent to `/content/site/profile/.*` can be sent to the login page, instead of responding with the usual 404.
 (Since v.1.9.4)

 * `cache.serve-authenticated` true allows authenticated requests to service the the in-memory cache.
 If your error pages do not contain any server-side personalization, this should be set to true to maximize cache effectiveness.
 (Since v1.5.0)